 Yes.
 You would undertake a new visual examination conducted by a licensed professional engineer or a CFSIC-certified home inspector (click here to see the list of home inspectors).
 If that exam reveals that your severity had migrated from a severity Class 1 to a 2...or a Class 2 to a 3...CFSIC will accept the new severity class code.

-No. Your claim status in the CFSIC program and the amount of the CFSIC claim payment for which you qualify will not be affected in any way by participation in the Travelers Benefit Program.
+No. Your claim status in the CFSIC program and the amount of the CFSIC claim payment for which you qualify will not be affected in any way by participation in any of the insurer benefit programs.